-More locally, an African guy who lives in an apartment nearby would play drums on his balcony, and we’d join in with Harry’s tambourine and triangle.
-Creativity was not simply relieving boredom, it was creating connections between people, providing joy and wonder where it was so badly needed.
+More locally, an African guy who lives in an apartment nearby would play drums on his balcony and we’d join in with Harry’s tambourine and triangle.
+Creativity was not simply relieving boredom, it was creating connections between people and providing joy and wonder where it was so badly needed.

-Also, four doors up in our street, this beautiful dragon, whose scales are CDs was created by our neighbours to give everyone a little light relief during lockdown.
-The kids beg to visit it most nights just after dark, and who can blame them?
+In our street, this beautiful dragon, whose scales are CDs was created by our neighbours to give everyone a little light relief during lockdown.

 Creativity as madness

 Creativity is natural for kids.
 And, at the other end of the spectrum, creativity is appreciated more and more in the workplace as competitive businesses realise the value of creative thinking to innovation.

 Though creativity has not always been seen as a positive trait, particularly for women.
 In her hugely influential 1985 book The Female Malady: Women, Madness and English Culture, 1830 – 1980, Elaine Showalter says: ‘Biographies and letters of gifted women who suffered mental breakdowns have suggested that madness is the price women artists have had to pay for the exercise of their creativity in a male-dominated culture.’

 I have no doubt that had I lived in a different time I’d have been deemed insane because I didn’t conform to what was expected of a lady.
 In the more recent book, Divergent Mind, Jenara Nerenberg recounts the disturbing history of the treatment of people with mental health problems, particularly of women.